UPDATE:

 Since the start of this thread, significant progress and changes of technique has occurred, including moving the entire workflow inside of Blender, and using correct models for doing the conversion to RGB.
 A lot of discussion happened regarding colour spaces and accurate conversion to RGB from spectral images, which is the foundation of this workflow.

-I am currently working on an addon to allow this technique to be used seamlessly within Blender, including animation renders, and regular use of the compositor.
-There is still significant overhead since Blender decides to re-build the BVH between each render layer even though the geometery is identical, but Iâm hoping to get to the point where anyone can use this process in their workflow without too much extra work.
+There is still significant overhead since Blender decides to re-build the BVH between each render layer even though the geometery is identical, but I’m hoping to get to the point where anyone can use this process in their workflow without too much extra work.

 Here is an example image created with the latest iteration of the workflow: